cxdapp/workmates-springboot/src/main/resources/static/assets/libs/jquery-flot/PLUGINS.md

 ## Some hints on the options ##

-Plugins should always support appropriate options to enable/disable them because the plugin user may have several plots on the same page where only one should use the plugin.
+Plugins should always support appropriate options to enable/disable them because the plugin users may have several plots on the same page where only one should use the plugin.
 In most cases it's probably a good idea if the plugin is turned off rather than on per default, just like most of the powerful features in Flot.